bosconian-dynamics/hackshell/README.md

 # Contributing
 Currently, hackshell does a commendable job at emulating hackmud's shell environment - the principal of the remaining work is in fleshing out the standard scripts and writing tests (via mocha).

+However, the overall structure and implementation of hackshell should be considered **unstable** - much refactoring is still likely to occur, particularly with regards to more complicated functionality such as the scriptor substitution and security calculations performed by `UserScript`.
+In short, many things can and should be done better.

+Many files contain a good number of `// TODO` comments regarding things not yet implemented, not tested or checked against in-game behaviors, or implemented poorly.

 ## Commands
 The Chats CommandDomain accurately simulates the in-game chat scripts (with the limitations of multiple users and password-protected channels), however the remaining trusts scripts have yet to be implemented. `lib/commands/Chats.js` serves as a good reference for Command and CommandDomain implementation.